Juicy Fruit (Mtume song)

 "Juicy Fruit" is a song written by James Mtume and released as the lead-off single from Mtume's third album, also titled Juicy Fruit.
 It features lead vocals by Tawatha Agee.
 The mid-tempo song is Mtume's most well-known, proving enormously successful on R&B radio stations when first released.
+The song is about oral sex.

 The song reached number one on the Billboard Hot R&B Singles chart on June 4, 1983, and remained there for eight weeks.
-Its success on the Billboard Pop Singles chart, however, was more modest, reaching number 45.
+On the Billboard Pop Singles chart it reached number 45.
 It was ranked at number 15 among the "Tracks of the Year" for 1983 by NME.
 Though it never reached the top 40, the single was certified as selling one million copies on July 25, 1983.
 The song's video had different lyrics, where they replaced "You can lick me everywhere" with "Candy kisses everywhere".

 The single itself would become the inspiration for another act that would take the name from the song, Juicy, whose single "Sugar Free" was considered an answer to "Juicy Fruit" and itself the basis for being used as sampled backgrounds on numerous songs.

 Background

 According to group founder James Mtume, he worked on the song while lead singer Tawatha Agee was out on tour with English band Roxy Music.
 He had finished the Juicy Fruit album while the other band members went home.
-Mtume then used the Linn LM-1 and was pleased at what he heard.
+Mtume then used the Linn LM-1 and was pleased with what he heard.
 He then called the other band members back into the studio to complete the sessions.
 At 2 A.M., they completed the track in under two hours.
 He then called Agee, who was in London in between breaks of the Roxy Music tour.
 Agee then flew back to the studio, although Mtume didn't have the lyrics written down until Agee started recording.
 As she was recording the first verse, he was busy composing the second verse.
 They completed the song in one night and Agee flew back to London after the sessions.
 Although Mtume loved the song, Agee wasn't happy with it, as she felt her vocals were "dry".
+The song is about oral sex.